macandiliAries/document-management-system/README.md

                 - Delete a document.
                 - Approve/reject a submitted document for approval.
                 - Tag an approved document as outdated _(for revision)_.
+    - **E-mailing**
+        - An email will automatically be sent to the Admins if a document is submitted for:
+            - For Review
+            - For Revision Review
+        - An email will automatically be sent to the Users if a document previously submitted is:
+            - Approved
+            - Denied
+            - Tagged for Revision

 ## Features
 - Bootstrap